spondbob/engine-docs/source/proxy/guides.md

 4. **Scala** with [Sangria](https://github.com/sangria-graphql/sangria): [Use this snippet](https://gist.github.com/OlegIlyenko/124b55e58609ad45fcec276f15158d16)
 5. **Elixir** with [Absinthe](https://github.com/absinthe-graphql/absinthe): [apollo-tracing-elixir](https://github.com/sikanhe/apollo-tracing-elixir)

-Using a different server? <a href="javascript:void(0);" onclick="Intercom('showNewMessage')">Let us know</a> – the development of our tracing agents is community driven and we would love to start a conversation with you!
+Using a different server? <a href="mailto:support@apollographql.com">Let us know</a> – the development of our tracing agents is community driven and we would love to start a conversation with you!

 <h2 id="query-batching">Query batching</h2>